What is fibroid embolization?

 - Low-grade temperature

 Patients are admitted for uterine artery embolization on the day of the procedure.
-The embolization procedure is performed early in the morning and usually takes between 60 to 90 minutes.
+The embolization procedure is performed early in the morning and usually takes between 60 and 90 minutes.
 The procedure begins with preparation of the woman’s groin with a sterile soap and a local anesthetic.
 An intravenous antibiotic is given as well as an intravenous sedative, if needed.

 After embolization, you can expect to have pelvic pain in the form of cramps.
 This typically lasts a few days and rarely can last up to several weeks.
 Most women resume their normal routine within one week.
 A low-grade fever (less than 101 degrees Fahrenheit), light intermittent spotting of blood and passage of small amounts of tissue can be expected after the procedure.